skancharla33/Siri_BlueStamp_Portfolio/index.md

 # Arduino Game Console
 The arduino game console is a console that allows the user to play one of two games: hangman and star chaser.
 The user uses the buttons on the console to choose between the two games and play them.
+The game console also includes a pentiometer and a passive buzzer, which produces the sound effects from the games.

 <!-- Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you’ve built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!
 FIX BIO FORMATTING -->